Sharooq77/sfdxsample/README.md

 # sfdxsample
-this repositoty use for pull and push
+ successfully retrieved from the github and i need to push into the github